alparo/waxNFTdispatcher/README.md

 assetsender.mint_assets("rawmaterials", "318738", "recipient.wam", 5)
 ```

-The methods return tuple or list of tuples where on the first place is the asset ID or schema-template tuple, an on the
+The methods return tuple or list of tuples where on the first place is the asset ID or id-schema-template tuple, and
-second place either hash of successful transaction or 'False' if transaction failed for some reason.
+on the second place either hash of successful transaction or 'False' if transaction failed for some reason.
 For example:

 ```
-[(('rawmaterials', '318738'), False),
+[(('1099511811820', 'rawmaterials', '318738'), False),
 (['1099511811819'], '6b80b145aa261736941583ed17802a8be0254cd21a78b6bb415c923ec64ad32c')]
 ```